 The small foot bridge is the trailhead for hiking to Freel Peak (and on to Jobs Sister and Jobs Peak).

-FYI … Forest Service Road 051 continues up the hill for another mile or so and splinters off in various directions, but the main road eventually dead-ends at the base of the trail that leads to Jobs Peak.
+FYI … FS Road 051 continues up the hill for another mile or so and splinters off in various directions.
+However, the main road eventually dead-ends at the base of the trail that leads to Jobs Peak.

 If you were only hiking to Jobs Peak, park near the end and save yourself a short road walk.
-However, if you’re hiking Freel Peak, Jobs Sister, and Jobs Peak just park at that larger area near the main trailhead.
+However, if you’re hiking Freel Peak, Jobs Sister, and Jobs Peak, park at that large area near the main trailhead.

 Here’s a map to assist you in finding FS 051 (aka Willow Creek Road) for accessing the trail to Freel Peak, Jobs Sister, and Jobs Peak.

-Travel along the Freel Peak, Jobs Sister, and Jobs Peak Hiking Trail:
+Travel along the Freel Peak, Jobs Sister, and Jobs Peak Route:

 The reason for this is that there is a steep sandy section below Jobs Sister.
 It’s not something you have to worry about falling off of or needing specialized climbing gear or skills.
 This section is just really exhausting to hike up because it’s an 800 foot section of vertical beach.

-Minimizing exposure (i.e. not getting trapped in one section for too long) will increase your chances for a successful and safer hike.
+Minimizing exposure will increase your chances for a successful and safer hike.
+Basically, you don’t want to be trapped in any one section for too long.

 Other than that, it’s six of one and a half dozen of another whether you choose to hike clockwise or counterclockwise.
 But know that this blog is written with the intention of hiking the traditional clockwise route.